elnappo/GrovePi-python3/README.md

 # GrovePi-python3
-More pythonized version of GrovePi's python module with python3 compatibility
+More pythonized version of GrovePi's python module rewritten for python3